What contains inside Java Virtual Machine with the explanation

-As you know in any machine, we have different components like a hardware (physical machine call it as hardware(CPU, RAM.. etc) and software (Operating System). if you want to perform any operation from another machine, we need to write some code (say in c language) which will open a socket connection, that is a remote network call to other machine and make an OS call i.e native call.
 Each machine should have different ways to handle this situation.
 Here the code is tightly coupled means dependent on the target machine. if the target machine is changed or a new machine.
 The existing code would not work in this case. so that means platform dependent.
-After the Java virtual machine is introduced, many problems are solved. write once deploy to any machine.

-as the name suggests it is a virtual machine run as java process which talks to a physical machine.
-JVM is dependent on the physical machine, but it gives independent to different machines in the form of Java code.
+as the name suggests it is a virtual machine run as a java process that talks to a physical machine.
+JVM is dependent on the physical machine, but it gives independence to different machines in the form of Java code.

 JVM has different components.

 Heap memory is one of the components of the JVM machine which stores the object. here object means which holds the member variables, constructors, and methods.

-holds the local variables.
-The lifetime of the local variables is the temporary as long as a method is executed.
+The lifetime of the local variables is temporary as long as a method is executed.

-registers are used by the stack variable?
+registers are used by the stack variable.

 There are multiple different JRE by different vendors